 |6||Heart of the Storm, Storm Guide|

-The storm archetype from Xanathar’s Guide is elegant in its simplicity: you create and control storms.
+The Storm Sorcery archetype from Xanathar’s Guide is elegant in its simplicity: you create and control storms.

 All of the powers of the class lean into this.
 Winds carry you a few feet each turn as a short fly move.
 When you cast a Lightning or Thunder spell, someone you don’t like nearby is struck by lightning.
 When it rains, it doesn’t rain on you.
 When it’s windy, the wind goes in a direction of your choice.
 When someone hits you in melee they’re struck by lightning, and thrown away from you.
 You can call a storm to fly you and your allies to wherever you want to go.

-None of the abilities are that complicated to use, and they all lean into the theme by giving small but concrete combat advantages.
-You’ll get the most out of this class if you’re someone who likes having a hammer, and making every problem more nail-shaped.
-Simply pick every spell on the list containing the word “thunder” or “lightning” and you’re good to go.
+None of the abilities is that complicated to use, and they all lean into the theme by giving small but concrete combat advantages.
+You’ll get the most out of this class if you’re someone who likes having a hammer and making every problem more nail-shaped.
+Simply pick every spell on the list containing the word ‘thunder’ or ‘lightning’ and you’re good to go.

 |1||Divine Soul, Divine Magic, Favoured by Gods|

-So, you want to play a Cleric?
+So, you want to play a Cleric, but without all the hymns and piety?
 Have no fear, the Divine Soul from Xanathar’s Guide is here to give you access to all of those sweet, sweet divination spells with none of the obligations to a higher power.

-To get the most out of Divine Soul, look for ways to use Metamagic with Cleric spells to produce surprising effects, such as using Distant Spell for long range healing, Quickening powerful spells, or using Twinned Spell for a buy-one-get-one-free when you spend 1000 gold on a diamond to resurrect someone.
+To get the most out of Divine Soul, look for ways to use Metamagic with DnD Cleric spells to produce surprising effects, such as using Distant Spell for long-range healing, Quickening powerful spells, or using Twinned Spell for a buy-one-get-one-free when you spend 1,000 gold on a diamond to resurrect someone.

 Best races for Sorcerer

 Any race can be touched by magic, and become an avatar of some eldritch abomination, but not all abominations are created equal.
-We’ve picked out some of the D&D races that will produce the most powerful 5E Sorcerers.
+We’ve picked out some of the best races for Sorcerer DnD characters here:

 Additionally, the +1 Cha from Fey Touched stacks with your +1 from being a human, making your primary casting stat as good as it would be for any other race.
 The remaining attribute bonus and your extra skill are then free to customise your character in any direction that takes your fancy.

-The Tiefling race itself makes a decent, but not exceptional Sorcerer.
+The Tiefling 5e race itself makes a decent but not exceptional Sorcerer.
 It has that vital +2 to Charisma, but the +1 Intelligence is wasted.
-Hellish Resistance and Infernal Legacy are nice bonuses, but don’t pair particularly naturally with a Sorcerer’s other abilities.
+Hellish Resistance and Infernal Legacy are nice bonuses but don’t pair particularly naturally with a Sorcerer’s other abilities.

 The real reason to pick it is that being a Tiefling is the prerequisite to the awesome Flames of Phelegetos feat available in Xanathar’s Guide to Everything.
 It adds to your Cha, allows you to reroll ones on damage rolls with fire spells, and gives you a damage shield whenever you cast a fire spell.

-An unconventional choice that lacks any sort of Cha boost, the mountain dwarf will slightly lag behind other Sorcerers in terms of attack chance and save DC until they can max out their Cha at twelfth level.
+An unconventional choice that lacks any sort of Cha boost, the mountain Dwarf 5e will slightly lag behind other Sorcerers in terms of attack chance and save DC until they can max out their Cha at twelfth level.